slamora/brackets-wiki/Live-Preview-URL-Mapping.md

 Preferences are project-specific.

 A gear icon will be placed next to Project name (and drop down menu).
-Clicking this icon opens a preferences dialog.
-Dialog will have the following fields:
+Clicking this icon opens a preference dialog.
+Dialog will have the following field:

-* Two radio button options (File URL, Custom Base URL) and text field (specify Base URL).
-The base URL maps to base URL of the web site on local server (e.g. http://localhost/path/to/site/root/).
+* A text field to specify Base URL.
+The base URL maps to base URL of the web site on server (e.g. http://localhost/path/to/site/root/).
+If URL is specified, then it is used plus project-relative path to file.

-**[The radio buttons described in backlog item do not seem necessary.
+By default, the field is blank.
 If field is blank, the path to file is used.
-If URL is specified, then it is used plus project-relative path to file.
-Can someone explain usage of radio buttons?]**

-* Server-side File Extensions - comma separated list of server-side file extensions to recognize in addition to .htm/.html.

-Default set of server-side file extensions is: .sthm,.shtml,.php,.php4,.cfm,.cfml

-**[Is this s reasonable set of defaults?
-Should we allow wildcards such as .shtm* ?]**

 ## Live Preview

 If you click Live Development button with file open that has a server-side file extension and a Base URL has not yet been specified, then preferences dialog is auto-opened.

+Brackets has a list of server-side file extensions that are recognized in addition to .htm/.html.
+Default set of server-side file extensions is: .sthm,.shtml,.php,.php3,.php4,.cfm,.cfml.
+These will be defined in package.json, but will not be editable via UI until Brackets gets a Preferences Dialog.

-Once base URL specified, Live Development button is clickable while any file extension specified in the Preferences dialog, in addition to .htm/.html.
+Once base URL specified, Live Development button is clickable while any file server-side file extension, in addition to .htm/.html.

 When a Base URL is specified and Live Development button is clicked, the path generated is Base URL + project-specific path to file.